Over £20,000 awarded to local groups in first round of Changing Chalk Community Grants Scheme

 The Wildflower Conservation Society (Brighton and beyond)

-This group will run therapeutic activity sessions in nature giving women from all backgrounds, including migrants, refugees and asylum seekers, space to draw on the benefits of being outdoors: building confidence, becoming more active, and improving physical and mental wellbeing.
+This group run therapeutic activity sessions in nature giving women from all backgrounds, including migrants, refugees and asylum seekers, space to draw on the benefits of being outdoors: building confidence, becoming more active, and improving physical and mental wellbeing.

 Albion Life